 Facts and Fictions Surrounding the Founding of Rome

-Evidence of an early settlement in the region of Latium (this includes Rome) dates back to the Bronze Age (1500 BC), but indications of these findings are that a more established and permanent type of settlement began in 8th century BC.
-Archaeological findings from the early settlements of Palatine Hill indicate there was habitation of that place from as early as 750 BC.
+Evidence of an early settlement in the region of Latium (this includes Rome) dates back to the Bronze Age (1500 BC).
+But indications of these findings are that a more established and permanent type of settlement began in 8th century BC.
+Archaeological findings from the early settlements of Palatine Hill indicate there was a habitation of that place from as early as 750 BC.
 There is an established legend that Rome was founded on April 21 753 BC.
 There is an evidently close collaboration in the dateline between the archaeological findings and this established legend.

 In 8th century BC, the two existing settlements of Palatine Hill and Quirinal came together to establish a single village.
 This move corresponds with the date of 753 BC given by the legend.
 Legend also has it that the Romans origins are linked to Aeneas the son of Venus, who was an escapee from the sacking of Troy during a war between that nation and the Greeks.
 Aeneas is said to have fled to Italy where he established a monarchy through his son lulus (otherwise known as Julius) after founding of Alba Longa.
 Roman legends tell tales of what ensued during the reign of Aeneas and other subsequent kings of Alba Longa leading up to the founding of Rome.